Entry / Exit Requirements - Argentina

 Canadian-Argentine dual nationals may enter and leave Argentina on their Canadian passport only if their stay does not exceed 180 days.
 Once this period has elapsed, Argentine citizens must leave on a valid Argentine passport.
-The Argentine passport application process is lengthy, and the Embassy of Canada is not able to assist Canadian citizens in obtaining Argentine passports or other identity documents.

 Airlines may not allow Canadian-Argentine dual nationals travelling on an Argentine passport plus a Canadian citizenship card to board flights bound for Canada.
 Please note that a Canadian passport is the only reliable and universally acceptable document that proves your right to return to Canada.